 The department subsequently prepared the Wedge and Grey Preliminary Planning Report5.76 MB which was considered by Government in January 2015.

-An indicative outline of tasks necessary to progress the preliminary plan is available here20.89 KB.
+Wedge and Grey indicative planning timeframe30.64 KB - An indicative outline of tasks necessary to progress the preliminary plan.

 During 2015 a number of essential planning and administrative activities were completed to provide further information, data and guidance to assist in the planning process.
 These included: